Ocelot-Social-Community/Ocelot-Social/deployment/kubernetes/DigitalOcean.md

 You don't need a 1-click app.
 Our helmet script will install the required NGINXs.
 Therefore, skip this step as well.

+## DNS Configuration

+There are the following two ways to set up the DNS.

+### Manage DNS With A Different Domain Provider

+If you have registered your domain or subdomain with another domain provider, add an `A` record there with one of the IP addresses from one of the cluster droplets in the DNS.

+To find the correct IP address to set in the DNS `A` record, click `Droplets` in the left main menu.
+A list of all your droplets will be displayed.
+Take one of the IPs of perhaps two or more droplets in your cluster from the list and enter it into the `A` record.

+### Manage DNS With DigitalOcean

+TODO: Describe what the purpose is and how to implement it …

 ## Deploy

 Yeah, you're done here.
 Back to [Deployment with Helm for Kubernetes](deployment/kubernetes/README.md).